Dallas District Court Plan

 6.0 A master list of qualified attorneys will be maintained by the Criminal District Court Manager’s Office.

 6.1 Attorney appointments will be made based upon the electronic Attorney Assignment system adopted by the County.
 The computer rotation shall not be varied absent good cause, recorded and properly documented.
 The appointing authority, however, has the authority to appoint qualified counsel, other than by computer rotation, in the event that the defendant is currently represented by said counsel on another criminal case currently pending in Dallas County.
 Any attorney who is skipped for the reasons stated above will remain at the top of that level of the list from which the appointment was made.
 Any appointments other than by the adopted electronic Attorney Assignment system shall be properly.

-6.2 The appointment system must provide for the priority appointment of a Public Defender’s office.
-A court or its designee may appoint from the electronic Attorney Assignment System.
+6. 2 The appointment system must provide for the priority appointment of a public defender's office.

 6.3 An attorney cannot be appointed on a case at a level higher than that for which the attorney has been qualified by a vote of the judges.